worldemar/qrapps/apps/sudoku-solver/README.md

 Simple sudoku solving helper.
 Use **lock** button to lock puzzle values and **clear** to erase user-selected solution values.

+This solver highlights possible values for unfilled cells.
+All values put on the board are not questioned or checked.
+Solver assumes that user inputs are not self-contradictory and do not violate sudoku rules.

-This solver _does not_ try to solve anything that is not directly put on the sudoku board.
-No cell values are assumed (except for cells that are limited to a single value by sudoku rules), no secondary boards solved with possible values, no heuristics, X-wing, Y-0wing, Swordfish, XYZ-wing or any other advanced techniques applied.
+This solver also _does not_ try to solve anything that is not directly put on the sudoku board.
+No cell values are assumed (except for cells that are limited to a single value by sudoku rules), no secondary boards solved with possible values, no heuristics, X-wing, Y-wing, Swordfish, XYZ-wing or any other advanced techniques applied.

 **This helper only checks for basic sudoku rules an consequences to them**:
 - unique values in: rows, columns, quadrants (contemporary sudoku rules)